Sheremetova/SampleProject-Test-Kaspresso/README.md

 ### 3. Login with Invalid Email

 This test checks that entering an invalid email address disables the login button, preventing login.
+In the tested application, there are two validations for an email:
+- if it is not empty
+- if it matches the standard regular expression for emails.

+However, in this automated test I do not check both options.
+This choice is driven by the consideration that the validator should be tested at the unit test level.

 ### Using Parameters in Tests